Dietary Choices and Choices of Diets

 An article by Johnson et al. (J Comp Physiol B. 2009 January ; 179(1): 67–76. doi:10.1007/s00360-008-0291-7. summarizes the points:

-The introduction of the Western diet resulted in dramatic increases in serum uric acid due to the availability of purine-rich meats and the introduction of sugar (fructose).
-In particular, the increase in fructose intake closely parallels the rise in gout, obesity and metabolic syndrome that has occurred over the last two centuries (Bray et al. 2004; Havel 2005; Johnson et al. 2007; Segal et al. 2007).
+The introduction of the Western diet resulted in dramatic increases in serum uric acid due to the availability of purine-rich meats and the introduction of bad sugars (sucrose and fructose) in Biblical proportions.
+The increase in fructose intake closely parallels the rise in gout, obesity and metabolic syndrome that has occurred over the last two centuries (Bray et al. 2004; Havel 2005; Johnson et al. 2007; Segal et al. 2007).
 Serum uric acid levels increased from <3.5 mg/dl in the early twentieth century to over 6 mg/dl today in adult males (Johnson et al. 2005).
 Furthermore, there has also been a marked increased in sodium intake since prehistoric times (Eaton and Konner 1985).
 Thus, the marked increase in uric acid, due to intake of fructose- and purine-rich foods, coupled with increased sodium intake, might account for why today’s society is at increased risk for the development of obesity, hypertension, diabetes, and cardiovascular disease.

 They also note the following: